eirsyl/apollo/docs/manager.md

 # Manager

-The manager is responsible for managing cluster operations by executing commands in the cluster trough the agent instances.
+The manager is responsible for managing cluster operations by executing commands in the cluster trough the agent nodes.

 The manager consists of internal orchestration logic and two servers, one for grpc communication and one for debugging, monitoring and API access.